xing-yang/community/contributors/design-proposals/storage/csi-snapshot.md

 type VolumeSnapshotStatus struct {
         // CreatedAt is the time the snapshot was successfully created.
 If it is set,
+	// it means the snapshot was created, and application can be resumed if it was
-	// it means the snapshot was created; Otherwise the snapshot was not created.
+	// previiously frozen before taking the snapshot; Otherwise the snapshot was not created.
         // +optional
         CreatedAt *metav1.Time `json:"createdAt" protobuf:"bytes,1,opt,name=createdAt"`

         // AvailableAt is the time the snapshot was successfully created and available
 	// for use.
-A snapshot MUST have already been created before it can be available.
+Some cloud volume providers will upload the snapshot to cloud storage after
-        // If a snapshot was available, it indicates the snapshot was created.
+	// it is being created, so the snapshot will become available sometime after snapshot is created.
-        // When the snapshot was created but not available yet, the application can be
+	// For other plugins, the snapshot might be available at the same time when the snapshot is created.
-        // resumed if it was previously frozen before taking the snapshot.
-In this case,
-        // it is possible that the snapshot is being uploaded to the cloud.
-For example,
-        // both GCE and AWS support uploading of the snapshot after it is cut as part of
-        // the Create Snapshot process.
         // If the timestamp AvailableAt is set, it means the snapshot was available;
         // Otherwise the snapshot was not available.
         // +optional